salflorom/EOS/README.md

 - zFactor (compressibility factor)
 - roots (solutions of EOS [fluid's densities])

-Note 1: The script uses the following units: kg, kg/mol, m, J/mol, K (only for T, and Tc), Pa.
+Note 1: The script uses the following units: kg, kg/mol, m, J/mol, K (for T, Tc, mu, idealMu, and excessMu), Pa.
-Note 2: As the EOSs implemented don't predict exactly the saturation pressure, the user can input this value when calling ThermodynamicState.
-See Example 1.
+Note 2: As the EOSs implemented may predict different saturation pressures for the same fluid, the user can input this value when calling ThermodynamicState (see Example 1).
+Setting P_sat in advance reduces the time consumed for its computation.

 ## Installation
 1. Clone the git repo and install using pip.